Steven Ross (footballer)

-Steven Ross (born 29 August 1993) is a Scottish professional footballer who plays for Buckie Thistle as a striker.
+Steven Ross (born 29 August 1993) is a Scottish professional footballer who most recently played for Buckie Thistle as a striker.

 Career

 Ross County

 A member of Ross County's youth squad, Ross was sent out on loan during the 2011–12 season to Highland Football League sides Brora Rangers and Forres Mechanics to gain first team experience.
 On his return from his loans he signed a one-year contract extension, extending his stay until May 2013.

 On 29 September 2012, he made his first team debut, coming on as an 87th-minute substitute in a Scottish Premier League match against St Mirren, replacing Iain Vigurs in a 5–4 defeat.
 His first start came on 20 October, in a 3–2 win over Hibernian.
 Ross scored his first goal in senior football on 3 November 2012, in a 2–1 win against Aberdeen.

 On 31 January 2014, Ross returned for a second loan spell at Brora Rangers.

 He joined Dumbarton on 26 August 2015 He was allowed to leave the club at the end of his short-term deal after travelling became an issue.